colinj/TDateTimeHelper/README.md

       WriteLn('Delphi''s birthday was ' + T1.ToString('dd/mm/yyyy'));
     end;

-An important rule that I have applied in creating this record helper is that TDateTime is a value type and therefore is immutable.
-This means all helper methods will create and return a new value and not change the current value of the calling TDateTime variable (unless explicitly assigned).
+An important rule that I have applied in creating this record helper is that TDateTime is a value type and therefore is **immutable**.
+This means all helper methods will create and **return a new value** and **not change the current value** of the calling TDateTime variable (unless explicitly assigned).

 **Example**